This post may contain affiliate links.

-I’ll focus on Paradisus Palma Real in particular, though both resorts have Standard, Royal, Family Concierge and Reserve sections.
+I’ll focus on Paradisus Palma Real in particular, though both resorts have Standard, Royal, Reserve sections, while the Palma Real has the addition of the Grand Reserve.
 In the Paradisus Punta Cana the Family Concierge is located within the Reserve, while it’s separate at the Palma Real.

 But let’s get this straight.
 You could choose the standard section at either resort and be perfectly happy because both of these Dominican Republic resorts are 5-star all-inclusives – Paradisus is the luxury brand of Meliá Hotels International.

-However, if you want to bump up your Caribbean luxury vacation with … more luxury, you need to choose between Royal, Family Concierge and the Reserve.
+However, if you want to bump up your Caribbean luxury vacation with … more luxury, you need to choose between Royal, the Reserve and the Grand Reserve.
+Decisions, decisions.

-The Family Concierge area at the Paradisus Palma Real is brand spanking new.
-Its 42 deluxe suites are huge, with ocean or partial ocean views and can hold up to 2 adults and 2 children, or 1 adult and 3 children.
+The Reserve Beach Rooms section at Paradisus Palma Real consists of 42 deluxe suites with ocean or partial ocean views and can accommodate up to 2 adults and 2 children, or 1 adult and 3 children.

-You’ll find clean lines, plenty of marble and an elegant bathtub separated from the room by a white diaphanous curtain, and it’s so haute and chic you’ll feel as if you’re Marilyn Monroe or some other glam star as you lounge around on the bed.
-(Or was that just me?)
+There were clean lines, plenty of marble and an elegant bathtub separated from the room by a white diaphanous curtain, and it was all so haute and chic I felt like Marilyn Monroe or some other glam star as I lounged around on the bed.

 Valuable tip for the self-obsessed: There is a large mirror with a white leather frame on the wall beside the bed so you can actually see how glamorous you look as you lounge – bring satin nightwear befitting of being a star.

-The Family Concierge section has special kid’s amenities (Johnson’s baby shampoo, anyone?), and some of the suites have Jacuzzi’s on the balcony.
+There were special kid’s amenities (Johnson’s baby shampoo, anyone?) and some of the suites had Jacuzzi’s on the balcony.
 I didn’t have one but I should have because I would have used it more than anyone in the world, although it would have cut into my beach time so maybe it was for the best.